 - 1. Doctor of Philosophy in Chemistry

-- 2. Doctor of Philosophy in Chemical Physics

-- 3. Joint M.D./Ph.D. in Chemistry
+- 2. Joint M.D./Ph.D. in Chemistry

-- 4. Master of Science in Chemistry
+- 3. Master of Science in Chemistry

-- 5. Master of Science in the Teaching of Chemistry
+- 4. Master of Science in the Teaching of Chemistry

-Graduate students in some of the degree programs above may also elect to complete the following add-on specializations, options, and certificates:
+Graduate students in some of the degree programs above may also elect to complete the following add-on components: